Today’s Wonder of the Day was inspired by cailyn. cailyn Wonders, “why is cheddar cheese orange?” Thanks for WONDERing with us, cailyn!

 The truth is, cheddar cheese does not "turn" orange — it is dyed.
 In its natural state, cheddar cheese is a white or yellowish color.

-To fully understand the colorful history of this cheese, though, we’ll need to take a trip to Cheddar, England, the birthplace of cheddar cheese!
-But first, let’s learn a bit about agricultural science…
+A simple answer for a simple question, but what's the fun in that!?
+To fully understand the colorful history of this cheese, we'll need to take a trip to Cheddar, England, the birthplace of cheddar cheese!
+But first, let's learn a little agricultural science.

 What a cow eats determines the flavor of milk (and cheese).
 The natural color of the cheese can fluctuate according to a cow's diet.